As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Perfect Focus 5e ensures you always have at least a few Focus Points at the start of every battle.
 When you roll initiative, if you have fewer than three Focus Points, you go back up to four.

-Our advice: At this point, it’s worth spending your Focus Points as often as you can, as this is a reasonably safe bet that you’ll get a chunk back once a fight begins.
-If you can’t think of any good way to spend them, the temporary HP you get from Patient Defense is a solid option.
+Our advice: At this point, it's worth spending your Focus Points as often as you can, as Perfect Focus means you'll get a chunk back once a fight begins.
+If you can't think of any good way to spend them, the temporary HP you get from Patient Defense is a solid option.
 Otherwise, attack, attack, maneuver, attack.

 Superior Defense 5e